 Smart Speaker Listening

-Whether it's Alexa or Google, you can now listen to WRVO on your smart speaker.
+Whether it's an Amazon, Google, or Apple product, you can now listen to WRVO on your smart speaker.
 Just ask your device to "play WRVO."

 If you have an Amazon device, powered by your trusty helper Alexa, say "Hey Alexa, play WRVO."
 This works for all Amazon smart speakers: the Echo, Echo Dot, Echo Show and Echo Spot.
 If you're interested in our other streams, just specify which you'd like to listen to by saying "...play WRVO 2." or "...play WRVO 3."
 To learn more NPR-friendly commands, including how to set your local station to WRVO, view NPR's guide, "Listening to NPR with Alexa."

-It's a similar process if you have a Google Home, Google Home Mini or Google Home Max, you can say "Okay Google, play WRVO."
+It's a similar process if you have a Google Home, Google Nest, or Google Nest Hub, you can say "Okay Google, play WRVO."

 You can also ask these devices to do a few other things, like "...play the latest news from NPR," or "...play the Freakonomics Radio podcast."